jsyk/x65/README.md

 **What are the advantages of X65-SBC over other retro-modern-computers?**

-The X65-SBC is a complete computer system which includes ports for a keyboard and a mouse, a high-resolution VGA output (128kB Video-RAM), and high-quality stereo audio capable of PCM, PSG (Programmable Sound Generator) and FM-synthesis sound generation.
+The X65-SBC is a complete computer system with ports for a keyboard and a mouse, a high-resolution VGA output (128kB Video-RAM), and high-quality stereo audio capable of PCM, PSG (Programmable Sound Generator) and FM-synthesis sound generation.
-The 16-bit processor 65C816 is capable of direct addressing up to 16MB of RAM; the X65-SBC includes 2MB of fast SRAM by default.
+Compared with other 65xx-based computers, we support the 16-bit processor 65C816 which is capable of direct addressing of up to 16MB of RAM; the X65-SBC includes 2MB of fast SRAM by default.
+System controller is realized by NORA FPGA (lattice ice40hx4k) and potentially allows experimenting with additional features like virtual memory or mathematical coprocessors.
+The hardware supports direct programming of FPGA bitstreams via the USB-C port from a Linux PC; in a way the X65-SBC is a self-contained FPGA development platform.
 The design is fully open-source.

 **Where can I get the hardware?**